-Personal Money Market has three amazing offers for personal loans.
+Personal Money Store has three amazing offers for personal loans.
 Choose from one of the following:

 Traditional banks are tightening their credit standards and rejecting more personal loan applications.
 However, scores of online lenders have lined up to fill this void in the credit market.
 Getting personal loans online is faster and easier than getting a traditional bank loan, and now there are more options than ever.
 For those who just need a few hundred dollars to get through a tight spot, short term personal loans of $100 to $1,500 are available.
 Those who need a little more cash and want to pay back their loans with multiple payments instead of a lump sum can apply for personal loans between $1,500 and $2,500.
 For even larger financial needs, some borrowers can qualify for loans from $2,500 to $25,000 and get an interest rate of less than 6 percent.

 APR: The equivalent annualized percentage rate for payday loans and other short-term installment loans ranges from 547.5% to 999.45%, based on the amount and the length of the loan.
 Larger loans with longer payback periods have lower interest rates.
 While this sounds large, one must consider that these loans are only meant to be for a very small time-frame, usually 2 weeks.
 Annualizing other fees in the same manner results in APR of 2336% for a returned check fee of $32 against a $100 check, a 965% fee against a $37 credit card late fee or over the limit fee, or a 1203% APR for a typical $46 reconnect fee by a utility company.